Greece 2026. Citroen Soars And Threatens Toyota While Hyundai Plummets

 Automotive Industry Trend and Outlook

-Looking at specific models the Toyota Yaris was still the best seller despite a 9% decrease in year-on-year sales, followed by the Peugeot 2008 up 23.4% and 1 spot from the previous year.
+Looking at specific models the Toyota Yaris was still the best seller despite a 10.8% decrease in year-on-year sales.
+The Citroen C3 rose 16.1% and 2 spots into 2nd while the Opel Corsa dropped 1 spot and closed the podium (-22.6%).

 EV Market Trend and Outlook